JensTimmerman/text-benchmarks/README.markdown

 --------

+    data                   Actual test data (not in repo) python                 Python implementations of some benchmarks
+    ruby                   Ruby implementations of some benchmarks
-    data                   Actual test data (not in repo) src                    Source files of the haskell benchmarks text-benchmarks.cabal  Cabal file which compiles all benchmarks Makefile               Has targets for common tasks
+    src                    Source files of the haskell benchmarks text-benchmarks.cabal  Cabal file which compiles all benchmarks Makefile               Has targets for common tasks